 - Plantain Leaf – Relieves itching.
 Anti-inflammatory and promotes wound healing.

-Tips for Testing a New Product:
+Tips for Testing a New Product on Your Child:

 - Keep a Journal – Document everything – when skincare is applied, food consumed, change in detergents or cleaning products, change in weather, etc. It may not be the skincare that causes a reaction.

 - Patch Test – Any ingredient could potentially cause a negative reaction, so it’s best to proceed with caution.
 Test on a very small patch of skin a couple of times a day.
 Choose a spot on the body that is typically the most sensitive.
-If there is a reaction, discontinue use of the product and try to identify the ingredient, which caused the reaction.
+If there is a reaction, discontinue the product and try to identify the ingredient, which caused the reaction.
 Note in the journal.

 - Two Week Trial – Some creams work best when continuously applied and the benefits may not be seen immediately.